 Using mindfulness, I can help you compassionately discover and release the layers of tension that keep you from being and living the Gift you truly are.

-I am newly married (2014) to an extremely supportive and compatible man, with whom I share much joy and satisfaction.
-I had been single for 20 years, during which time I developed my career, and made self study and self awareness a regular discipline through Iyengar Yoga and Vipassana meditation, shamanic studies, and most recently Hakomi Training.
+I am newly married (2016) to an extremely supportive and compatible man, with whom I share much joy and satisfaction.
+I had been single for 20 years, during which time I developed my career, and made self study and self awareness a regular discipline through Iyengar Yoga and Vipassana meditation, shamanic studies, and most recently Hakomi Training, and Right Use of Power training in 2014.

-I have studied Iyengar Yoga for 20 years with a master yoga instructor, and also practice interval exercise for core, upper and lower body strength training 2-3 times a week with a group of devoted friends and our martial arts teacher.
+I have studied Iyengar Yoga for 20 years with a master yoga instructor, and also practice interval exercise for core, upper and lower body strength training 2-3 times a week at the gym.

-I recently completed teacher training in "The Right Use of Power" through Cedar Barstow, which enables me to teach an effective mindfulness based ethics course for CE credits. http://www.rightuseofpower.org/fenna.html
+I completed teacher training in "The Right Use of Power" through Cedar Barstow in 2014, which enables me to teach an effective mindfulness based ethics course for CE credits (http://www.rightuseofpower.org/fenna.html).

 I consider my self rich beyond measure and continue to open to new possibilities.